Yelp/threat_intel/README.md

 Calls `domains/name/` Investigate API endpoint.

-Use this method to get the date range when the domain being queried was a part of the OpenDNS block list and how long a domain has been in this list
+Use this method to get the date range when the domain being queried was a part of the Umbrella block list and how long a domain has been in this list

 ```python
 domains = ["google.com", "baidu.com", "bibikun.ru"]